oh-my-fish/plugin-cd/README.md

 Plugin for [Oh My Fish][omf-link].

 Package cd provides a new `cd` command to help you change the current working directory fast.
-It's a wrapper directive of the buildin `cd` command with many useful features and powerful completions.
+It's a wrapper directive of the built-in `cd` command with many useful features and powerful completions.

 ## Features: